saf-dmitry/taskpaper-mode/scripting.md

        (point-min) (point-max)))

+### To-Do Dependencies

+Usually, a parent action should not be marked as done until all sub-tasks are marked as done.
+Sometimes when pressing `C-c C-d` you may inadvertently complete items still containing open sub-tasks.
+Configuring the hook `taskpaper-blocker-hook` helps preventing this.
+The value of this hook may be nil, a function, or a list of functions.
+Functions in this hook should not modify the buffer.
+Each function gets as its single argument a buffer position at the beginning of item.
+If any of the functions in this hook returns nil, the completion is blocked.

+The following code adds `my-taskpaper-item-can-be-completed` function to the hook.
+The function will check the current item and return non-nil if all its actionable children, i.e. projects and tasks, are completed.

+    (defun my-taskpaper-item-can-be-completed (pos)
+      "Return non-nil if item at point can be marked as completed.
+    Check the current item and return non-nil if all its actionable children are completed."
+      (goto-char pos)
+      (let ((complete-ok t))
+        (taskpaper-outline-map-descendants
+         '(lambda ()
+            (when (taskpaper-query-item-match-p "not note and not @done") (setq complete-ok nil))))
+        complete-ok))

+    (add-hook 'taskpaper-blocker-hook 'my-taskpaper-item-can-be-completed)

 ### Sorting

 In addition to the existing sorting functions `taskpaper-sort-alpha` and `taskpaper-sort-by-type` you can define your own using the generic sorting function `taskpaper-sort-items-generic`.
 For details see the documentation string of this function.
 For example, the function below sorts items according to the value of the `@priority` tag.
 The sorting is done numerically, in ascending order.
 Items, which have no or empty `@priority` tag, are assumed to have 99 as priority value, effectively ending up at the bottom of the sorted list.